 - Make sure the delivery process is smooth and trackable

 - User generated content is just as vital

 - Re-engage with customers with retargeting

-Let’s take a look at some actionable things you can do in order to ensure you are reducing your rate of cart abandonment.
+Let’s take a look at some actionable things you can do to minimize the negative effects of digital shopping cart abandonment.